Building the Legacy | Construyendo el Legado

 A legacy resource from NICHCY

-The Building the Legacy / Construyendo el Legado training curriculum is intended to help all those involved with children with disabilities understand and implement the IDEA 2004, the nation’s special education law.
+The Building the Legacy / Construyendo el Legado training curriculum is intended to help all those involved with children with disabilities understand and implement the 2004, the nation’s special education law.
 The curriculum is organized according to five themes central to IDEA, with multiple training modules beneath each theme.
 The five themes are:

 - A | Welcome to IDEA